 The ideal design environment allows entering a design in many different ways, independent of the target technology, then mapping that design into the technology that best suits the application.
 The design entry system should support the integration of several design entry methods.
 For example, a designer should be able to enter a combination of schematics, Boolean equations, and state machines, using whichever method best expresses the logic in any part of the design.
 Once the design is entered, the designer should then be able to optimize it for the particular technology in which it is to be implemented.
-Xilinx's Programmable Gate Array design tools support the integration of both schematics and Boolean equations into a design.
+Xilinx's Programmable Gate Array design tools support the integration of both schematics, state machines and Boolean equations into a design.

-Some designs or parts of designs are more easily expressed in Boolean equations than in schematics.
+Some designs or parts of designs are more easily expressed in Boolean equations or state machines than in schematics.
 A simple yet effective illustration of this is a seven segment decoder design, which expressed schematically requires many AND and OR gates, but expressed with equations requires only a text file.
-The XC-DS23 Automatic Design Implementation (ADI) package includes software that allows designers to integrate designs entered using a schematic editor with Boolean equations expressed in the PALASM2 format.
-The ability to create a design using schematics, equations, or a combination of the two makes the design entry process more flexible and more powerful.
+The XC-DS23 Automatic Design Implementation (ADI) software allows designers to integrate designs entered using a schematic editor with Boolean equations expressed in the PALASM2 format.
+Designers can enter Boolean equations directly using a text editor or they can create them with ABEL or CUPL using their PALASM translators.
+The ability to create a design using schematics, equations, state machines, or a combination of the three makes the design entry process more flexible and more powerful.

 There are four programs in the XC-DS23 that help the designer incorporate Boolean equations into a design.
 A translator program called PDS2XNF translates PALASM2 design files into Xilinx Netlist Format (XNF) files.
 XNF is a standard interface between the Xilinx Development System and various design entry packages, e.g., schematic editors.
 An optimization program called XNFOPT optimizes the logic for Xilinx's Logic Cell Array (LCA) architecture for highest efficiency in terms of density or speed.
 A program called XNFMERGE, merges various hierarchically related design files such as schematics and PLD designs into one flattened file.
-After merging, a program called XNF2LCA partitions a design's logic and assigns the logic to the elements of a specific LCA: configurable logic blocks (CLBs) and input/output blocks (IOBs).
+After merging, a program called XNF2LCA partitions a design's logic and assigns the logic to the elements of the LCA: configurable logic blocks (CLBs) and input/output blocks (IOBs).
 These four programs comprise the tools necessary to create designs that integrate schematics and equations.

-Application Brief BY TOM WAUGH
+Application Brief BY THOMAS WAUGH